What Causes Postpartum Cramping And How To Get Rid Of It?

 7. Fresh mint

-Mint has soothing properties, which help relieve postpartum abdominal pains and headaches.
+Mint has soothing properties, which help relieve abdominal pains and headaches (31).
+Therefore, it may also provide relief from postpartum cramps and headaches.
 Add mint leaves to a cup of boiling water, and allow it to simmer for around ten minutes.
 Strain, cool it down, and add lemon juice before drinking.
 Drinking it twice a day will reduce abdominal pains and cramps.

 8. Chamomile tea